"My sister's dream is to go to a school for idols and to be classmates with Maiko-chan. I think that's stupid. My dream is..."

 This who situation is rather complicated.
 Yuki is a trans-woman who is attracted to the body and features of young girls, as they are things she always wanted for herself as a child but couldn't have.
 Takatsuki is a trans-boy, and is thus biologically female.
 Yuki did not know this at first but mistook him for simply being a regular boy but was attracted to his skin, which she mentions is smooth like a little girls.
 At the time the mistake scene occurred, whether she was about to do something or not is arguable.
 But given her behavior in a later chapter, after knowing Takatsuki's physical gender, not arguments seems a little weak.

 Mythology Gag: One of the teachers is from a previous manga by Shimura, Inhabitants of the Threshold.
 Also if you look closely at the last episode you'll see a green haired guy and a girl standing in one scene - they're the protagonists of said manga.
+The girl waves at Kaneda and she's noticeably older than she was in her series.

 One of the scenes is lifted word from word from a chapter of Boku Wa Onnanoko.
 Interestingly enough that chapter of the manga is in-series a play written by Nitori.